jinndi/wg-easy-breezy/README-en.md

 Follow the on-screen instructions.
 You will be prompted to enter the following:

+- **Choosing a language**
+  Choose one of the following:
+  - English
+  - Russian

 - **Installation mode**
   Choose one of the following:
   - Standard